• Skip to main content

 Find it: Bookshop | Amazon

-RIVKA'S FIRST THANKSGIVING by Elsa Okon Rael, illustrated by Maryann Kovalski
+Rivka's First Thanksgiving by Elsa Okon Rael, illustrated by Maryann Kovalski

-Find it: Your Library | Amazon
+Find it: Amazon

 Rivka, the daughter of Polish Jewish immigrants, comes home from school, excited to tell her family about the holiday of Thanksgiving.
 Her mother tells her, "It sounds to me as though this is a party for Gentiles."
 Rivka insists that Thanksgiving is for everyone and takes her case to the Rabbi who initially agrees with her mother.
 Rivka starts a campaign to change the Rabbi's mind.
 She writes a letter and presents her case before a gathering of Rabbis, drawing insightful parallels between her Jewish family's experience and the experience of the Pilgrims.
+Ages 4 and up.

-THE THANKSGIVING DOOR by Debby Atwell
+The Thanksgiving Door by Debby Atwell

 Find it: Bookshop | Amazon

 Ok, so this Thanksgiving book is not exactly like the others on this list!
 It is an extremely silly and highly satisfying story about a diverse group of school children on a field trip to discover where their Thanksgiving turkey really comes from.
 When they find out, they smuggle the turkeys home and hilarity (and a vegetarian dinner) ensues.
+Ages 3 and up.

-MILLY AND THE MACY'S PARADE by Shana Corey, illustrated by Brett Helquist
+Milly and the Macy's Parade by Shana Corey, illustrated by Brett Helquist

 Find it: Your Library

 This is a fictional story based on a factual events surrounding the very first Macy's Parade.
 Milly is a Polish immigrant whose father works for Mr. Macy.
 Macy's employs legions of immigrants and when they all begin to get homesick and nostalgic for their homelands' holiday traditions, Millie convinces "the most important man in America" (aka Mr. Macy) to throw a giant party.
 And the parade is born.
 I love to think of the Macy's Parade as a party with roots based in celebrating the diversity of the people employed at the store -- not just as a way to advertise a retail giant.
+Ages 5 and up.

 More books for your Thanksgiving holiday reading: